contextgeneric/contextgeneric.dev/content/_index.md

 the provider through the context.

-Compared to other languages, CGP can not only inject methods into a provider, but also _types_, as we seen with the `Field` associated type in `HasField`.
+Compared to other languages, CGP can not only inject methods into a provider, but also _types_, as we seen with the `Value` associated type in `HasField`.

 ## Person Context